-- 5. Select the Use a Dynamic DNS Service check box. - 6.
-In the Service Provider list, select NETGEAR. - 7.
+5. Select the Use a Dynamic DNS Service check box.

+- 6. In the Service Provider list, select NETGEAR. - 7.
 Select the No radio button. - 8.
 In the Host Name field, type the name that you want to use for your URL.
 The host name is sometimes called the domain name.
 Your free URL includes the host name that you specify, and ends with mynetgear.com.
 For example, specify MyName.mynetgear.com. - 9.
 In the Email field, type the email address that you want to use for your account. - 10.
 In the Password (6-32 characters) field, type the password for your account. - 11.
-To agree to the terms of service, select the check box above the Register button. - 12.
-Click the Register button. - 13.
-Follow the onscreen instructions to register for your NETGEAR Dynamic DNS service. - 14.
+Click the Register button. - 12.
+Follow the onscreen instructions to register for your NETGEAR Dynamic DNS service. - 13.
 To check that Dynamic DNS is enabled in the router, click the Show Status button.
 A message displays the Dynamic DNS status.